dovetail-genomics/capture/docs/source/library_qc.rst

    samtools view NSC_rep1.PT.bam -L h_probes_200bp_v1.0.bed -@ 16|awk -F "\t" '{print "@"$1}'|sort -u|wc -l

-samtools view with the ``-L`` argument allows to extract only reads that mapped to the region of interest, awk command help us parse the file and extract the read ID information, sort command with ``-u`` (unique) argument will remove any multiple occurrences of the same read ID (to avoid counting read1 and read2 of the same pair if both mapped to the target region) and finally ``wc -l`` counts the read IDs in this list.
+Samtools view with the ``-L`` argument enables the extraction of only the reads that mapped to the region of interest.
+The awk command helps us parse the file and extract the read ID information.
+The sort command with a ``-u`` (unique) argument will remove any multiple occurrences of the same read ID (to avoid counting read1 and read2 of the same pair if both mapped to the target region).
+And finally, ``wc -l`` counts the read IDs in this list.

-The example above will output the value: 93171111 (**On Target Read Pairs**)
+The example above will output the value: 93,171,111 (**On-Target Read Pairs**)

-There is no need to count the total read pairs in the bam file (which represents the total number of pairs, or 100%) as it was already reported by the QC script above, labeled as **No-Dup Read Pairs**, in our example: 144094911
+There is no need to count the total read pairs in the bam file (which represents the total number of pairs, or 100%) as it was already reported by the QC script above, labeled as **No-Dup Read Pairs** (in our example: 144,094,911).

-Now you can calculate the on target rate:
+Now you can calculate the on-target rate: